Denver Real Estate Statistics 2022-2023

 In Colorado, specifically Denver, the median sales and housing inventory are up compared to roughly the same time in 2020 and 2021.
 Active listings in Denver increased to 8,990, a 72.8% increase from November last year.
 The slowdown in Denver’s housing market is more pronounced in 2022 due to high-interest rates and the economic uncertainty of 2023.
 Even so, there is nothing to fear because consumers still purchase houses even at the current high-interest rates.

-Denver continues to experience more for-sale signs than it did in November and December 2021.
+Denver continues to experience an increase in sales than it did in November and December 2021.
 By the end of November, 7,290 homes were on the listing.
 These included duplexes, condos, and stand-alone homes.
-This is compared to September 2022, when there were 7683 homes for sale, up to 116% from the same time in 2021.
+This is compared to September 2022…7683 homes for sale, up to 116% from 2021.
 Compared to October 2019’s listing, the list of available homes was still much less in October 2022.

 “For-sale signs are up, and Denver metro real estate sales volume is down more than $1.2 billion” – Denverite, the Denver site!